-That’s why it’s a good idea to decide what actually merits the monthly hit to your bank account.
-Here’s how to track your subscriptions and decide what’s worth keeping.
+That’s why it’s a good idea to decide what merits the monthly hit to your bank account.
+Here’s how to track your subscriptions and determine what’s worth keeping.

 Subscriptions: Everything counts in (small) amounts

 Today, most of us own less media than ever before.
-Forget building collections of albums and movies, now most people have large digital collections they access through monthly subscriptions.
+Forget building collections of albums and movies.
+Now, most people have extensive digital collections they access through monthly subscriptions.

-Unlimited access to tons of content for a cheap monthly fee sounds great in theory, but what happens if one platform isn’t enough for all your interests?
-Well, you end up paying for multiple services and those charges add up fast.
+Unlimited access to tons of content for a cheap monthly fee sounds excellent, but what happens if one platform isn’t enough for all your interests?
+You end up paying for multiple services, and those charges add up fast.

-Netflix is a good example of an inexpensive service with lots of content.
-But certain shows you might want to watch like “The Handmaid’s Tale” and “The Mandalorian” are exclusive to Hulu and Disney +, respectively.
-If you want access to all of it, you’ll end up paying at least $22 for three monthly fees — and that’s for the basic plans.
+Netflix is an excellent example of an inexpensive service with lots of content.
+But certain shows you might want to watch, like “The Handmaid’s Tale” and “The Mandalorian,” are exclusive to Hulu and Disney+, respectively.
+You’ll pay three monthly fees if you want access to all of it.

 Streaming isn’t the only culprit here.
 Do you subscribe to online versions of newspapers or magazines?
 What about paid apps, Amazon Prime or iCloud?

 Identify recurring charges between each statement and write them down.
-From here, rank them in order from the most frequently used to the least.
-Once you’re finished, go through the ones at the bottom of your list and consider if there are any subscriptions you can live without.
+Rank them in order from the most frequently used to the least.
+Once you’re finished, go through the ones at the bottom of your list and consider any subscriptions you can live without.

-Since most services range in price from about $4 a month to around $17, you’ll find the savings can quickly add up when you cut the ones you don’t really use.
+Since most services range in price from about $4 a month to around $17, the savings can quickly add up when you cut the ones you don’t use.